-Making Men Visible in the Women, Peace & Security Agenda (2020) forthcoming Fall 2020.
+Making Men Visible in the Women, Peace & Security Agenda (2021) Spring 2021.

-Ireland’s Path to Legalizing Abortion: at a time when the United States might render it illegal in ‘American Prospect’, July 2018.
+Ireland’s Path to Legalizing Abortion: at a time when the United States might render it illegal (2018) in ‘American Prospect’, July 2018.

 A Gender Paradox: Discourses on Women in UN Peacekeeping, Irish Studies in International Affairs, Vol. 27 (2016), pp.165-187.

-Women Peacekeepers: Gender Discourses on “Equal but Different” Amongst Irish Peacekeepers, (2015) in ‘Gender & Peacebuilding: All Hands Required’, Eds.
+Women Peacekeepers: Gender Discourses on “Equal but Different” Amongst Irish Peacekeepers, in ‘Gender & Peacebuilding: All Hands Required’, 2015, Eds.
 Flaherty, M.P., T. Matyok, J. Senehi, S. Byrne, H. Tuso, Lexington Books, New York.

 Policy & Conference Papers